Ayakashi no Shiro

-Ayakashi no Shiro (あやかしの城) is a 1990 role-playing video game for the Game Boy developed and published by SETA Corporation.
+Ayakashi no Shiro (あやかしの城) is a 1990 role-playing video game for the Game Boy manufactured by SETA Corporation.
 It was never published outside Japan.

 Gameplay

 Ayakashi no Shiro is a turn-based dungeon crawler.
 Players move the protagonist through first-person dungeons where randomly occurring battles happen.
 When combat begins, the player is given several options through a menu system to fight the enemies.

-Reception

-Japanese gaming publication Famitsu gave it a score of 21 out of 40.
+Release and reception

+Ayakashi no Shiro was released in Japan for the Game Boy on May 25, 1990.

+Four reviewers for the Japanese gaming publication Famicom Tsūshin reviewed the game in 1990.
+While on reviewer said the game initially started easy and user-friendly, towards the middle the battles became just an excuse to level up the player which grew tedious.
+Another reviewer found there was a lack of variety in the enemies fought which led to them growing monotonous.

+Two reviewers felt the game lacked the depth of similar role-playing video games like Wizardry (1987) for the Family Computer.